Phase 1 collector preview live — marketplace later

 For comparison:

-- Mercari runs ~10% seller plus 3.6% buyer on item price.
+- Mercari runs ~10% seller plus 3.6% buyer on item price and buyer-paid shipping.

 - RetroCap's planned model is lower on the seller side (3–5% tiered) with a planned ~4% buyer fee.